oracle-livelabs/adb/micronaut-oci-atp/graalvm/nativeimage.md

     ./gradlew nativeCompile
     </copy>

-After some time the native image executable will be built to `build/native-image/application`.
+After some time the native executable will be built to `build/native-image/application`.

 You can now run the native executable from Terminal:

     <copy>
-    MICRONAUT_ENVIRONMENTS=oracecloud ./build/native/nativeCompile/example-atp
+    MICRONAUT_ENVIRONMENTS=oraclecloud ./build/native/nativeCompile/example-atp
     </copy>

-## Building a Native Image with Maven
+## Building a Native Executable with Maven

-If you are using Maven and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`), then building a native image is trivial.
+If you are using Maven and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`), then building a native executable is trivial.

 Open up the Terminal pane and run the following command: